onetep-devel/tutorials/source/Introduction.rst

 Introduction
 ============

-This is simple set of tutorials for ONETEP.
+The current set of tutorials for ONETEP can be found here